Lsd – Hypnosis – Meditation – The Dream

 Not only can we see how the interpretation beautifully fits each aspect of the dream, but it is also interesting to see how much longer the interpretation is than the dream.
 This shows just how much information a small dream can contain.
 The example gives us the ideal of interpretation as well.
 It should arise out of the dreamer as understanding, and fit each part of the dream.

 Another way in which dreams can be interpreted spontaneously is during hypnosis.
 The hypnotic state is similar to sleep in some respects, the most obvious being that critical sense, full reasoning powers and conscious judgement are to some extent less active.
 This is possibly why one can solve the riddle of dreams more easily, and also why they are so fully understood.
 As we have seen with memory, or active imagination, preconceived ideas, or moral judgements, prevent ideas or inner contents from surfacing.
 We can see exactly the same process at work in our conversations with others.
 Certain events in our life we may easily be able to talk about to one friend, but find it impossible even to mention to another.
 This is very often because one friend is sympathetic, interested, broad minded, does not ridicule, judge or criticise; while the one we cannot tell misunderstands such things, thinks less of us for them, ridicules or criticises.
 We do exactly the same to ourselves.
 Because of our attitude to parts of ourselves, they can never ‘talk’ to us or tell us about themselves.
 In sleep or hypnosis, many of these attitudes are put aside, and a more direct contact made with these parts of us.
 Also, because, with an ultra conscious attempt to understand dreams we may hold the wrong idea in mind, the right one cannot come through.
 Or else our doubt may press back what we need to know.
-In fact, what was said earlier about memory is worth reviewing in the light of spontaneous interpretation.
-In hypnosis, the association of ideas to symbols and dream structure, are also easier and more certain.
+In hypnosis, the association of ideas to symbols and dream structure are also easier and more certain.
 This is because there is less interference from our reasoning faculties.
 Even a light hypnotic state, or deeply relaxed condition aids this process.

 Further proof of this type of interpretation is shown in recent use of LSD for therapeutic purposes.
 C. Newland, in her book Myself and I which describes in detail the course of her analysis under LSD, experienced spontaneous interpretation under the drug several times.
 The LSD analysis was not concerning itself with her dreams.
 It simply occurred that she knew her dream meanings several times while using LSD.
 This happened despite the fact that during normal consciousness she had not the vaguest idea what the dreams meant.
 One of the dreams she mentions is as follows: